brainstormforce/header-footer-elementor/README.md

 ## Changelog ##
 ### 1.5.10 ###
-- Improvement: Added an option to hide + & - sign added by Twenty Twenty-One Theme.
 - New: Added Email Subscription and About Us section on settings page.
 - New: Rename plugin to be Elementor Header & Footer Builder.
+- Improvement: Added an option to hide + & - sign added by Twenty Twenty-One Theme.
 - Fix: Navigation Menu - Top distance option for dropdown adding a top margin to sub-menu.
 - Fix: Navigation Menu - Fixed active color issues in case of full page anchor links used in nav links.
+- Fix: Navigation Menu - Navigation schema not working.

 ### 1.5.9 ###
 - Improvement: Added notice to update Elementor to v3.0.0 or higher